timon-schelling/nixos-genesis/src/modules/apps/editor/lapce/plugins/nushell-lsp/README.md

-# Nushell LSP Lapce Extension
+# Nushell LSP Lapce Plugin

 A language server for Nushell.